 Unrestricted net position is one indicator of an organization's overall financial condition and an increase generally indicates improving fiscal conditions.
-During 2019, the unrestricted net position decreased by \$2.5 million.
-This was primarily due to investing funds into planned construction and renovation projects to enhance the student experience.
+During 2020, the unrestricted net position decreased by \$5.1 million.
+This was primarily due to investing funds into planned construction and renovation projects for Residence Hall and Apartment improvements to enhance the student experience.